goperreault/goperreault.github.io/about.md

 ---

 # About me
 My name is Guillaume Perreault.
 I received a Bachelor of Science from the University of Toronto in 2019 where I majored in Geographic Information Systems and minored in geography (human geography focused) and french studies.
-My studies complemented my interest in public transit systems.
+My studies complemented my interests in urban transportation.

 ## Technical Skills
 * ESRI ArcGIS (10.4)